serdarch/SERNet-Former/models/segmentation/readMe.md

 # Model Zoo

-The models are the open-source segmentation baseline checkpoints pretrained on COCO dataset
+The models are the open-source segmentation baseline checkpoints

 <table><tbody>
 <!-- START TABLE -->